syncfusion-content/wpf-docs/wpf/DataGrid/Conditional-Styling.md

 {% endhighlight %}
 {% endtabs %}

-Here, horizontal alignment of `TotalPrice` column alone left, other column horizontal alignment are changed into right.
+Here, `horizontal alignment` of `TotalPrice` column alone left, other column `horizontal alignment` are changed into right.

 ![wpf datagrid summary column alignment](Conditional-Styling_images/Conditional-Styling_img24.png)

 ## Row header style

-The appearance of row header ([GridRowHeaderCell](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridRowHeaderCell.html)) can be customized conditionally by changing its property value based on ‘cell value’ or ‘data object’ by using `converter`, where converter returns the value based on Underlying record.
+The appearance of row header ([GridRowHeaderCell](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridRowHeaderCell.html)) can be customized conditionally by changing its property value based on `cell value` or `data object` by using `converter`, where `converter` returns the value based on Underlying record.

-Here, row headers are customized based on `AmountPaid` property of underlying record.
+Here, `row headers` are customized based on `AmountPaid` property of underlying record.

 {% tabs %}
 {% highlight xaml %}